andrea-knpp/website/_pages/about.md

 social: true
 ---

-I am a Postdoctoral Research Fellow at the Faculty of Economics and Social Sciences of the University of Potsdam.
-I earned my Ph.D. in Political Science from the University of Bologna in 2026.
+I am a Postdoctoral Research Fellow at the Faculty of Economics and Social Sciences of the University of Potsdam (Germany).
+I earned my Ph.D. in Political Science from the University of Bologna (Italy) in 2026.

 My research focuses on International Organizations (particularly the UN and NATO), multilateral diplomacy and conflict resolution.
 I mainly use quantitative methods like social network analysis, text-as-data and survey experiments, but I also have experience with expert interviews.
 Learn more about my research [here](https://andrea-knpp.github.io/website/research/).